ForestOfLight/skyoobguide/docs/terms-and-methods.md

 ## Collision Boxes

 Any solid object that your player can collide with has what's called a *collision box*.
-In physics-based simulations (like in videogames where objects touch), when two objects intersect one another they repel or "snap to" each other so they don't pass through one another.
+In physics-based simulations (like in videogames where objects touch and interact with each other), when two objects intersect one another they repel or "snap to" each other so they don't pass through one another.
 This is what occurs when your player touches the floor, a wall, a pot, or another player.
 The "walls" of collision boxes are extremely thin and (in Sky) one-sided (ie. the inside of a collision box does not keep objects inside).

 {: .note }
 > Objects that repel you slowly like wind walls or clouds do not have the same type of thin-walled-instantly-repellant collision boxes.
 These objects repel you slowly once you are inside the bounds of their collision box, meaning you can't escape their push by going further inside them.